You'll often want to schedule work to happen in response to browser events.

 requestAnimationFrame(() => {

-updateFeed($feed) // cb that perform some DOM modifications
+updateFeed($feed); // cb that perform some DOM modifications

-Generally speaking, it makes sense to throttle most things with rAF because you wouldn’t request layout changes from the browser more often than it renders the layout.
-However, many browser events are already synced to the browser’s rendering of the page, like scroll.
+because you wouldn't request layout changes from the browser more often than it renders the layout.
+However, many browser events are already synced to the browser's rendering of the page, like scroll

-So, instead, rAF is used to move layout modification to the end of a frame.
-This avoid invalidating the DOM layout before you’ve had a chance to finish running all the logic inside the same frame.
+is used to move layout modification to the end of a frame.
+This avoid invalidating the DOM layout before you've had a chance to finish running all the logic inside the same frame.

-rAF has some shortcomings however.
-For starters rAF doesn’t know when a user is done interacting with the page.
+doesn't know when a user is done interacting with the page.

-So while it’s nice to know your callback will get called before every frame repaint, sometimes you want it to wait a little longer.
-Ideally, you’d schedule the cb to run when nothing else is happening.
+will get called before every frame repaint, sometimes you want it to wait a little longer.
+Ideally, you'd schedule the cb

 Debouncing callbacks for improved performance